vgurianov/srt/docs/use-case.md

 # Use-Case model
 Use case modeling is a form of requirements engineering.
-Use Case model define functional requirements to softvare.
+Use Case model defines functional requirements for software.

 ![Fig1](Fig1-1-1.png)
 Figure 2.
 Use-Case diagram

+The main script is Use-Case "Run".

 ## Use case: Run

 * **Short description:** execution experiment